DDM-Lab/janus/administration.md

 example, do *not* use or `deadbeef` `abba1972` as user names.

 **Step one**: figure out an initial password.
-This should be something not guessable, ideally at least eight characters, including at least one each of upper case letters, lower case letters, digits, and non-alphanumeric characteers, without any long strings of the same character or characters in a clear ascending or descending order.
+This should be something not guessable, ideally at least eight characters, including at least one each of upper case letters, lower case letters, digits, and non-alphanumeric characters, without any long strings of the same character or characters in a clear ascending or descending order.

 **Step two**: create their account by doing